Skip To Main Content

 • Athletic attire

-• Visible waistbands on undergarments or visible straps on undergarments worn under other clothing (as long as this is done in a way that private parts are covered by clothing)
+• Visible waistbands on undergarments or visible straps on undergarments worn under other clothes (as long as this is done in a way that private parts are covered by clothing)

 An illustration of a diverse assortment of four students, two wearing headwear